Gradient Testing and Estimation by Comparisons: Proof Details of Gradient Estimation Lower Bounds

 \subsection{Classical Lower Bound}

 In this subsection, we prove the classical lower bound on gradient estimation (\thm{classical-estimation-lower}).
 Similarly, this is also obtained by considering to the special case in \append{lower-classical-testing} and our query oracle becomes \eq{classical-reduce-oracle}.
+Our lower bound relies on the following two lemmas.